mods29a/mods29a/README.md

 My first published post is about calculating CRC32 of data in VB6 with ASSEMBLY code...
 Hmmmm..
 ASM + VB6 = SUPER!

+* Second project: AES (AES Rijndael Block Cipher) Class written completely in VB6 with no dependencies.
+* See 'cAES.cls' file.

 I'll try to be active.
 However, I have too much day-to-day obligations.
 So, I *might* be kinda slow, if you know what I mean.